Meira-JH/pokeapi/README.md

 :small_orange_diamond: The **backend** is an API coded in Typescript and integrated with a <a href="https://pokeapi.co/docs/v2">pokemon api</a> .

-:small_orange_diamond: Front was inspired by some independent projects and, although it contains mostly original code, it has some components and logics from <a href='https://github.com/marcelinosandroni/pokedex> this repository </a> .
+:small_orange_diamond: Front was inspired by some independent projects and, although it contains mostly original code, it has some components and logics from <a href='https://github.com/marcelinosandroni/pokedex'> this repository </a> .

+## Project planning

+This web project is being followed through a <a href='https://trello.com/b/MSUP1AiW/pokemon-api'> Trello board </a>, in a Kanban style.

 ## Tools and technologies :wrench: